 I recommend you also check out Tony’s book, Awaken the Giant Within.
 You can probably borrow it from your library.
 I have two copies of the book at home.
 These are two my most cherished hardcover books that I will never part with . . . even during my most ruthless decluttering and go digital sweeps.

 I’ve updated this post for 2020 and added 29 more words for a total of 211 words on my Word of the Year Ideas list.
 I surveyed women IRL and in my Facebook and Instagram communities and brainstormed some of my own fave words, including “whitespace.”
 These are words that female bloggers and solopreneurs, mommy bloggers, crafters, creatives and students in my tribes are focusing on in 2020.

-Click here to see 211 Word of the Year Ideas.
+Need some word suggestions?
+Click here to see my list of 211 Word of the Year Ideas.

 What do you think was the most popular word chosen in 2020?